-Features are most consistent with a left cerebellar haemangioblastoma.
-Pilocytic astrocytoma is unlikely with degree of adjacent oedema and at this age.
+Features are most consistent with a left cerebellar hemangioblastoma.
+Pilocytic astrocytoma is unlikely with degree of adjacent edema and at this age.
 Cystic metastasis would also be most unlikely.
 No evidence of further lesions to suggest VHL.

 The patient went on to have a craniotomy.

 MICROSCOPIC DESCRIPTION: Sections of the cerebellum show scattered stromal cells in a background of many congested capillary-sized blood vessels.
-The tumour cells show mildly enlarged nuclei with hyperchromasia and foamy vacuolated cytoplasm.
+The tumor cells show mildly enlarged nuclei with hyperchromasia and foamy vacuolated cytoplasm.
 Mitoses are inconspicuous.
 There is no necrosis.
-The features are those of haemangioblastoma.
+The features are those of hemangioblastoma.
 There is no evidence of malignancy.

-DIAGNOSIS: Left cerebellar tumour: Haemangioblastoma (WHO Grade I).
+DIAGNOSIS: Left cerebellar tumor: Hemangioblastoma (WHO Grade I).